emqx/cloud-docs/en_US/rule_engine/rule_engine_save_clickhouse_cloud.md

 ![service](./_assets/service.png)

-Click on the link in the panel and you will find the connection string, which is needed when setting up the integration with EMQX Cloud.
+Click on the link in the panel, and you will find the connection string, which is needed when setting up the integration with EMQX Cloud.

 ![conn_info](./_assets/conn_info.png)